 To make a minibreak out of your leaf peeping experience, head to South Wales, where you can combine woodland walks with mountain hikes and take in gorgeous views across the Brecon Beacons.
 Base yourself in Abergavenny and use The Angel Hotel’s leaf peeping guide sheet to experience some of the seasonal highlights, such as the beech and sessile oak woodland of St Mary’s Vale and the summit of Sugar Loaf mountain, or the tree-lined Monmouthshire and Brecon Canal.

-Welsh Hotel of the Year 2019 (as just announced in the Good Hotel Guide) The Angel Abergavenny in Monmouthshire is in the perfect place for a spot of leaf peeping, should you wish to get involved.
+Welsh Hotel of the Year 2019 The Angel Abergavenny in Monmouthshire is in the perfect place for a spot of leaf peeping, should you wish to get involved.
 Located in the heart of Abergavenny, this former Georgian coaching inn is the cosiest (and friendliest) spot in town, with roaring fires in its bars and lobbies, and in its own cottage properties should you chose to upgrade your stay.
 Aside from leaf peeping pursuits, it is also the perfect place to explore the town’s rich foodie heritage, with a famous onsite bakery serving up the most delicious hazelnut and raisin sourdough and pastries, and Oak Room restaurant plus Michelin-starred sister restaurant, The Walnut Tree.
 It is also a stone’s throw away from the Abergavenny market where you can stock up on fresh farmers’ produce and Welsh cakes before your journey home.